Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Conclusions and Further Work

-\begin{itemize} \item Dataset generation: Since datasets for lambda terms and reductions did not exist, we built the generation for these datasets from scratch.
-These datasets and generation methods can be used in future researches in the lambda calculus domain. \item Lambda calculus learning: The outcomes from learning the reductions of lambda calculus are promising and hold potential implications for future researches in the field of AI and computer programs. \item Functional programming learning: The results obtained in this study can be taken into account for shifting the programming paradigm from imperative to functional in future researches in the field of learning to compute. \end{itemize}
+\item Dataset generation: Since datasets for lambda terms and reductions did not exist, we implemented the generation for these datasets from scratch.
+These datasets and generation methods can be used in future research in the Lambda Calculus domain.